kvasdopil/ui-gen/README.md

 - 📱 **Mobile-First Design**: Generates UIs optimized for mobile screens (iPhone 13/14 standard: 390px × 844px)
 - 🎨 **Tailwind CSS**: All generated UIs use Tailwind CSS for styling via CDN
 - 🎯 **Font Awesome Icons**: Generated UIs use Font Awesome icons via CDN for consistent, professional iconography
+- 🖼️ **Unsplash Image Integration**: AI can automatically search and include relevant images from Unsplash using the `findUnsplashImage` tool
+- 🔄 **Multi-Step Conversations**: Supports up to 5 conversation steps, allowing the AI to make tool calls and follow-up responses
+- ♿ **Accessibility**: Generated UIs include proper semantic HTML (`<a>` for navigation, `<button>` for actions) and aria-labels for screen reader support
 - 🖼️ **Iframe Rendering**: Generated HTML is safely rendered in an isolated iframe
 - ⚡ **Real-time Generation**: Fast UI generation with loading states and error handling
 - 🧹 **Clean Output**: Automatically strips markdown code blocks from AI responses